koonyook/MCalib/index.md

 ```

 # Cite Us
-If you gain something from our dataset, please cite our publication.
+If you gain something from our dataset, please cite our publication titled "Multi-Camera Calibration Using Far-Range Dual-LED Wand and Near-Range Chessboard Fused in Bundle Adjustment".
+It will be published soon.
 ```
 Bibtex will be here soon
 ```

 # Contact Us
-- Prayook Jatesiktat. prayook001@e.ntu.edu.sg
+- Prayook Jatesiktat. prayook001[at]e[dot]ntu[dot]edu[dot]sg

 I am from Nanyang Technological University.